(530) 582-0909 | 11400 Donner Pass Road, Truckee, CA 96161 | Open Daily 8am-6pm! [email protected]

 The ascent route is easy to see due to a recent fire.
 Look at the peak from your car, and spot the prominent, tree covered East Ridge.
 To find your car, you will want to remember some landmarks or use your phone.

 If the Fallen Leaf Lake Road is plowed, you could leave a car at the end by the fire station and climb the East side of Echo Peak from Wintoon, for a tour over the mountain.
-If you’ve read through this guide, you know what I generally think of car shuttles however.
+If you’ve read through this guide, you know what I generally think of car shuttles.
 Too much time wasted driving around, when you could be skiing.
 I do however recommend ski tours where you experience and learn the most amount of terrain possible.
 I knew some guys who would do an annual car shuttle so they would ski the north side of Ralston Peak or Talking Mountain from hwy 50, and keep going over Echo Peak.
 I’ll have to try that sometime in a long day.

 Previous